mvolkmann/htmx-offline/README.md

 For requests handled by the service worker, the small library (15 KB)
 <a href="https://github.com/berstend/tiny-request-router"
 target="_blank">tiny-request-router</a> is used.
-This associate HTTP verbs and URL paths with functions that handle matching requests.
+This associates HTTP verbs and URL paths with functions that handle matching requests.
 The file `public/dog-router.js` defines all these endpoints.